What to pack / Where to go / Before you go / Country summaries / On the road / Resources / Images / Links / Home

 • Media:

-• Books: In larger towns (Cebu, Manila, Davao etc) no problem finding international magazines and a good range of books / guide books.
-There a several daily English language newspapers.
+• Books: In larger towns (Cebu, Manila, Davao etc.) no problem finding international magazines and a good range of books / guide books.
+There are several daily English language newspapers.

 • Vegetarians: Fine, especially if you are pescetarian.